-As part of their work on sponsored and projects, the CDH Development and Design Team creates and releases new open source software.
-This list includes only software developed by the CDH Development and Design Team since the team’s formation in October 2016.
-It does not include projects created by sponsored project teams who did their own development work (such as bitKlavier, Digital Oulipo, and others).
+The CDH Development and Design Team creates and releases new, open source software as part of their work on sponsored projects.
+This list includes only software developed since the team’s formation in October 2016.
+It does not include projects created by project teams who did their own development work (such as bitKlavier, Digital Oulipo, and others).

-Python/Django web application for The Winthrop Family on the Page project.
-Provides management interface for bibliographic and biographic data, and an annotation capture interface (implemented with django-annotator-store and djiffy, see below).
-A future release will provide a public interface to search and browse books, people, and annotations, along with accompanying scholarly materials.
+Python/Django web application for The Winthrop Family on the Page.
+Provides management interface for bibliographic and biographic data, and an annotation capture interface (implemented with django-annotator-store and djiffy).
+Preliminary public interface to search and browse books; future release will add search and browse functionality for people and annotations, along with accompanying scholarly materials.

 Reusable Python module for use with the Django web framework to streamline provisioning and managing user accounts with Central Authentication Service (CAS) and make use of LDAP for user attributes.
 Customized for Princeton University, but intended to be reusable for general use.
 Used in multiple CDH web applications and Research Computing applications, with some interest from other Princeton developers.

-Python module for use with the Django web framework to index and display IIIF Presentation manifests (http://iiif.io/api/presentation/2.1/) for digitized content.
-Developed to display PUL digitized content for Derrida’s Margins and The Winthrop Family on the Page projects.
+Python module for use with the Django web framework to index and display IIIF Presentation manifests for digitized content.
+Developed to integrate Princeton University Library (PUL) digitized content for Derrida’s Margins and The Winthrop Family on the Page.

 Python/Django application that acts as a generic annotator.js storage back end.
-Adapted from the Readux project (https://github.com/ecds/readux) developed by the Emory Center for Digital Scholarship.
-Developed to support annotation functionality in Derrida’s Margins and The Winthrop Family on the Page projects.
+Adapted from the Readux project developed by the Emory Center for Digital Scholarship.
+Developed to support annotation functionality in Derrida’s Margins and The Winthrop Family on the Page.
 Pull requests on GitHub from students at the University of Bologna and Stanford University demonstrate this application’s potential for a much wider web annotation community.